 Flu shot and preventing seasonal flu

-The flu vaccine helps protect you and your family from the flu
+Find flu shot locations and learn how the flu vaccine helps protect you and your family from the flu

 Millions of people get influenza (flu) every year.
 While it may be common, seasonal flu is a potentially serious disease.
 It can lead to hospitalization and even death, according to the Centers for Disease Control and Prevention (CDC).1 That’s why it’s recommended to get a flu vaccine (flu shot) every year to help protect yourself and your family.2 The flu vaccine can help:

 - Reduce the risk of having to go to the doctor with flu by 40 percent to 60 percent during seasons when the flu vaccine viruses are similar to circulating flu viruses1

 Get a flu shot at no cost to you